dace/alexa-travel-advisory/README.md

 # Questions you can ask

-This skill allows for the following questions:
+This skill allows for the following type of questions:

 ### Definitions
 - "What is a travel warning?"